wso2/docs-devant/en/docs/monitoring-and-insights/alerts-overview.md

 ### Latency alerts

-Latency alerts notify you when the response latency of a component exceeds a predefined threshold within a specified time period.
-This is useful for components that need to meet specific SLAs and proactively identify slow components.
+Latency alerts notify you when the response latency of an integration exceeds a predefined threshold within a specified time period.
+This is useful for integrations that need to meet specific SLAs and proactively identify slow integrations.

 Configurable parameters